-In men without cardiovascular disease, erectile dysfunction (ED) pills are very safe.
-The three rivals -- Viagra, Cialis, and Levitra -- have similar side effects, including headache, facial flushing, nasal congestion, diarrhea, backache, and, in a few Viagra or Levitra users, temporary impaired color vision (men with retinitis pigmentosa, a rare eye disease, should check with their ophthalmologists before using these medications).
+In men without cardiovascular disease, erectile dysfunction (ED) pills are safe.
+The three rivals -- Viagra, Cialis, Levitra and Stendra-- have similar side effects, including headache, facial flushing, nasal congestion, diarrhea, backache, and, in a few Viagra or Levitra users, temporary impaired color vision (men with retinitis pigmentosa, a rare eye disease, should check with their ophthalmologists before using these medications).

 Headaches and blue vision are one thing, cardiac abnormalities, quite another.
 Are ED pills safe for the heart?